 Skip to content

-This program aims to improve the eye health of the Queensland population with an alliance of 23 vision related organisations.
-The program is inspired by the National framework for action to promote eye health and prevent avoidable blindness and vision loss (National framework) along with the Victorian Vision initiative.
+This program aimed to improve the eye health of the Queensland population with an alliance of 23 vision related organisations.
+The program was inspired by the National framework for action to promote eye health and prevent avoidable blindness and vision loss (National framework) along with the Victorian Vision initiative.

 Abstract adapted from Queensland Vision Initiative

 The report focuses on the progress of implementing the National Framework for Action to Promote Eye Health and Prevent Avoidable Blindness, covering November 2005 to July 2008.
 The focus of the National Eye Health Framework is on the elimination of avoidable blindness and vision loss in Australia.

 The National framework for action to promote eye health and prevent avoidable blindness and vision loss (National eye health framework) was developed in response to World Health Assembly resolution WHA 56.26 which calls on all member countries to develop national vision plans to eliminate avoidable blindness by the year 2020.